New York Giants 23 - Dallas Cowboys 19 - Big Blue Interactive

 The Giants’ defense forced a three-and-out by the Cowboys to start the 3rd quarter.
 However, two plays later, on 2nd-and-10, a pass from Jones intended for tight Evan Engram bounced off of his hands and was intercepted at the Dallas 38-yard line.
 Worse, Cowboys’ momentum continued to surge as Dallas drove 62 yards in 10 plays to cut the score to 20-16.
 Running back Ezekiel Elliott scored from one yard out.

 The Giants gained two first downs before an illegal crackback penalty called on Shepard pushed the Giants back, leading to a punt.
-The Cowboys then began a long, 13-play, 62-yard drive that was finally stopped by linebacker Kyler Fackrell’s 8-yard sack on 3rd-and-0 from the Giants’ 10-yard line.
+The Cowboys then began a long, 13-play, 62-yard drive that was finally stopped by linebacker Kyler Fackrell’s 8-yard sack on 3rd-and-9 from the Giants’ 10-yard line.
 Nevertheless, the 36-yard field goal cut the score to the slimmest of margins early in the 4th quarter.
 Giants 20 – Cowboys 19.

 After both teams exchanged punts, with another sack by Williams, the Giants put together a key 8-play, 48-yard possession that ended with a clutch 50-yard field goal by place kicker Graham Gano.
 Shepard caught another 21-yard pass from Jones on this drive.
 Giants 23 – Cowboys 19 with six and a half minutes left to play.